alexgriff/sudoku_solver/README.md

 ```

 ### Strategies
 Each "solve" can be passed the set of strategies you want to apply to the board.
-A lot of information about strategies and techniques can be found here [https://hodoku.sourceforge.net/en/techniques.php](https://hodoku.sourceforge.net/en/techniques.php).
+Lots od information about strategies and techniques can be found here [https://hodoku.sourceforge.net/en/techniques.php](https://hodoku.sourceforge.net/en/techniques.php).

 By default, the CLI uses all of the following strategies which can be viewed with `ruby sudoku.rb -s`